Azure/AML-Kubernetes/README.md

 4. [View metrics in Compute level and runs level](https://github.com/Azure/CMK8s-Samples/blob/master/docs/4.%20View%20metrics%20in%20Compute%20level%20and%20runs%20level.markdown)
 5. [Manage AML Add-on](https://github.com/Azure/CMK8s-Samples/blob/master/docs/5.%20Manage%20AML%20add-on.markdown)

+**Note**: The compute name in Python SDK and CLI can be changed duraring preview.

 ## FAQ
 ### Q1.
 Recommend cluster resource
 We recommend you use at least 3 nodes cluster, each node have at least 2C 4G.
 And if you want to running GPU jobs, you need some GPU nodes.